Patricia Gutiérrez

 Patricia Lorena Gutiérrez Fernández (15 October 1983) is a Venezuelan politician and activist that currently is the mayor of San Cristóbal.
-She is the wife of Popular Will leader Daniel Ceballos.
+She is married to Popular Will leader Daniel Ceballos.

 Biography

 Gutiérrez was born in the Tierra Negra locality, being one among four children.
 She married Daniel Ceballos on 12 October 2007.
 She studied primary in the La Epifanía school in Zulia and later moves with her family to Táchira, obtaining her elementary diploma in the Cervantes school.
 She graduated as an industrial engineer from the Experimental University of Táchira.